 What is really interesting is the application performance, in fact some initial test with nProbe Cento, the 100 Gbit NetFlow probe part of the ntop suite, shown that it is possible to process 100 Gbps worst-case traffic (small packet size) using 16 cores, 40 Gbps using just 4 cores.
 Please note that those performance highly depend on the traffic type (less cores are required for a bigger average packet size for instance) and can change according to the input and the application configuration.

 Packet transmission demonstrated to be quite fast as well in our tests, delivering more than 16 Mpps per core, and scaling linearly with the number of cores when using multiple queues (e.g. 64 Mpps with 4 cores).

 An interesting feature of this adapter is the flexibility it provides when it comes to traffic duplication and load-balancing.
-In fact, as opposite to ZC drivers for Intel and FPGA adapters, access to the device is non exclusive, and it is possible to capture (duplicate) the traffic from multiple applications.
+In fact, as opposite to ZC drivers for Intel and most FPGA adapters (Silicom Fiberblaze is probably the only exception), access to the device is non exclusive, and it is possible to capture (duplicate) the traffic from multiple applications.
 In addition to this, it is also possible to apply a different load-balancing (RSS) configuration for each application.
 As an example, this allows us to run, on the same traffic, nProbe Cento and n2disk, where nProbe Cento is configured to load-balancing the traffic to N streams/cores, while n2disk receives all the traffic in a single data stream.